 Another frightening provision of the Patriot Act is called the National Security Letters (NSLs).
 By issuing NSLs, The FBI was able to demand various records such as phone records, bank account information, and even Internet activities, all without requiring a court order.

 Lastly, Section 213 of the Patriot Act, infamously known as the “sneak and peek” warrant, allowed law enforcement to raid a suspect’s house and lawfully peak through any personal belongings for investigation.
 [Source]

 Soon after the Patriot Act widened the scope of the Foreign Intelligence Surveillance Act (FISA), in 2002, it was revealed that the Pentagon was developing a highly sophisticated computer system for searching personal information of Americans to fight terrorism.

 The powerful system was dubbed the “Total Information Awareness” and enabled intelligence agents to find out hidden patterns of activity with powerful computers using advanced data mining techniques.

 As Vice Adm.
-John M. Poindexter stated, Total Information Awareness system would grant intelligence agencies instant access to information from Internet emails, call records, travel documents and even credit card and banking transactions without a search warrant.
+John M. Poindexter stated, the Total Information Awareness system would grant intelligence agencies instant access to information from Internet emails, call records, travel documents, and even credit cards and banking transactions without a search warrant.